 You could consider working in critical sectors – take a look at the new jobhelp website to find out more about finding and applying for jobs in these vital industries.
 Many of these vacancies can be found on Find a job too.

 If you have applied for a job and you have been invited to attend an interview you should firstly try to do this over the phone or online.
-If this is not possible, you should attend the interview following latest government guidelines on social distancing and isolation.
-Any activities undertaken must be in line with the latest Public Health guidance during the coronavirus outbreak.
+If this is not possible, you should attend the interview, and follow the latest government guidance on meeting with others safely and social distancing.
+Any activities undertaken must be in line with the latest Public Health guidance during the coronavirus outbreak and national or local restrictions